 SAMIC receives fund and technical supports from Water.org to implement a 3-year WASH Loan Program from March 2016 to March 2019.
 “The overall objective of the program is to enhance the accessibility to safe water and sanitation facilities to improve the daily life and wellbeing of low-income Cambodians mainly living in rural areas through offering WASH loan program in all branches”.
 In addition, the WASH loan program also provides sanitation and hygiene education to Cambodian rural people.

-Until now approximately 7,000 Cambodian rural people (in which 85% are female) have been educated on various sanitation and hygiene topics through the different education delivery channels such as: (i) Community/village meetings; (ii) Loan collection/disbursement meetings; (iii) Individual client/non-client meetings; and (iv) Social activity events.
+As of date, approximately 15,500 Cambodian rural people (in which 85% is female) have been educated on various sanitation and hygiene topics through different education delivery channels such as: (i) Community education (or village meetings), (ii) Loan collection/disbursement meetings, (iii) Individual client/non-client meetings (or face to face meeting with client and non-clients), and (iv) Social activity events.